Tnmy1996/rate-radar/README.md

-# CryptoRateX
+# RateRadar

-CryptoRateX is a Next.js web application that fetches and displays cryptocurrency exchange rates in real-time.
+RateRadar is a Next.js web application that fetches and displays cryptocurrency exchange rates in real-time.
 It provides multi-language support, error handling, and can be deployed using Docker or Kubernetes.

 ## Features